Plumbers vs. Heating Engineers: What's the Difference?

 • Providing advice on energy efficiency and system upgrades

-While their primary areas of expertise differ, domestic plumbers and heating engineers often possess overlapping skills and may be able to handle some tasks outside their core focus.
+While their primary areas of expertise differ, domestic plumbers, heating engineers and gas engineers often possess overlapping skills and may be able to handle some tasks outside their core focus.
 For example, some plumbers are Gas Safe registered, allowing them to work on boilers and gas appliances.
 Similarly, some heating engineers may have experience with basic plumbing tasks like fixing leaky faucets.

-When to Call a Plumber vs. Heating Engineer:
+When to Call a Plumber vs. Heating Engineer vs. Gas Engineer

 Call a plumber for: